syncfusion-content/windowsforms-docs/WindowsForms/ColorUI/faq/How-to-customize-the-color-cells-of-the-UserColors-group.md

 ---
 layout: post
-title: How to customize the color cells of the UserColors group
+title: How to customize the color cells of the UserColors group | WindowsForms | Syncfusion
 description: How to customize the color cells of the UserColors group
 platform: WindowsForms
 control: ColorUI